snowplow/advanced-analytics-web-accelerator/content/modelling/modelling_2.md

     snowplow__enable_ua: true
     snowplow__enable_yauaa: true
 ```
-If you would like to use the `ATOMIC.SAMPLE_EVENTS` table as a base instead of `ATOMIC.EVENTS` where the data is sent through the pipeline, add the following variable as well:
+If you would like to use the `ATOMIC.SAMPLE_EVENTS` table as a base instead of `ATOMIC.EVENTS` where the data is sent through the pipeline, add the following variable:

 ```yml
 vars: